100% of our students receive financial aid.

 While the actual cost of North Central is different for each family, based on merit, need levels, and other eligibility criteria, the average financial aid package for incoming students last year was $13,000.

-On average, 98% of new NCU students receive scholarships and/or grants—gift money that doesn’t need to be repaid.
+100% of new NCU students will receive a scholarship and/or grants—gift money that doesn’t need to be repaid.

 Use our Net Price Calculator to estimate your total personal cost of attending North Central.

 You may have heard the shocking stories of six-figure college debt…